kleene-project/klee/docs/klee_network_connect.md

 It is possible to pick a specific IP-address when connecting a container using the `--ip` option.
 If the given address is already taken, the connection fails with an error.

+In general, it is only possible to connect running containers that uses the `ipnet` network driver.
+However, both running `ipnet` and `vnet` containers can be disconnected from a network while running.

 To verify if a container is connected, and by which IP-address, use the `klee network inspect` command.
 The `network_endpoints` section lists